 Not to be morbid, but it is hard to top a beginning like that.
 Sinkholes: Buried Alive catches you in that moment of horror, then goes on to explain the science and reality of sinkholes throughout the globe.
 There is an entire historic town in Spain that is crumbling.
 There is that giant sinkhole in Guatemala made famous by the internet (unfortunately, not explored in this special).
 Then there is the South, specifically the flat, swampy states of Florida and Louisiana.

 If it weren’t the hurricanes that convinced me never to live in that area, I can now point to sinkholes.
 Poor elderly folks, who put their life savings into retiring in Florida, are now seeing their homes sitting on land that seems to be only held together by their green lawns.
 (I don’t think I’ll ever shake the image of the ground-testers pushing a metal bar straight down into the lawn as though the space under the sod was simply air.)
 Or there is the town in Louisiana that had to be deserted because sinkholes were swallowing the swampy forests (sucking tall trees straight into the water, one of the more astonishing pieces of footage).
 And in that case, salt mining was to blame (yeah, oops).

-Whether caused by naturally occuring shifts in the earth, or because of poor planning by man (draining aquifiers, mining brine, etc.), it seems sinkholes are a problem that is here to stay.
-And let me add just one more morbid sidenote: The back of the DVD promised that it would talk about golfers being swallowed by sinkholes.
+Whether caused by naturally occurring shifts in the earth, or because of poor planning by man (draining aquifers, mining brine, etc.), it seems sinkholes are a problem that is here to stay.
+And let me add just one more morbid side note: The back of the DVD promised that it would talk about golfers being swallowed by sinkholes.
 Alas, I was disappointed that there was no such footage featured.